Love Me Do: Chart performance

+"Love Me Do" was released on 5 October 1962, and reached no. 17 in the UK charts in November, to the surprise of Martin, who doubted the song's commercial appeal.
+After the Beatles became famous, it was released in other countries.
+In Australia, it was released in 1964, and reached no. 1 on 14 February that year.
+It reached no. 1 in New Zealand on 4 June 1964.
 At first, US copies of "Love Me Do" were imported from Canada, which included Starr on drums.
 On 27 April 1964, Vee-Jay Records released the single on the Tollie label with White on drums.

-The song was the fourth of six songs by the Beatles to hit number one in a one-year period; an all-time record for the US charts.
+The song was the fourth of six songs by the Beatles to hit the US number one spot in a one-year period; an all-time record for the US charts.
 In order, these were "I Want to Hold Your Hand", "She Loves You", "Can't Buy Me Love", "Love Me Do", "A Hard Day's Night", and "I Feel Fine".
 It was also the fourth of seven songs written by Lennon–McCartney to hit number one in 1964 (the other being "A World Without Love", recorded by Peter and Gordon).
 That remains an all-time record on the US charts for writing the most songs to hit number one in the same calendar year.